Darryl Wilson - CEO, Marketing Manager

-At Torrent Bay Lodge on an industry familiarisation trip back in 2007, Emma's British boyfriend proposed.
-They married in England but fond memories lured them back to Motueka in 2009.
-Emma has been with our Reservations Team since then, with a maternity break to welcome daughter Phoebe in 2011.
-Working full-time since 2016, Emma is now our multiday reservations specialist.
+At Torrent Bay Lodge on an industry familiarisation trip from England, back in 2007, Emma's British boyfriend proposed.
+They married in England, then emigrated to NZ in 2008.
+Emma joined our Reservations Team in 2009.
+After a maternity break to welcome daughter Phoebe in 2011, Emma is now our multiday reservations specialist.

 Murray Black - Chief Skipper

 Having paradise as an office, has kept Murray working in the Abel Tasman for 16 years.
 He has worked on most of our boats, now a qualified Inshore Launch Master.
 Born in Nelson, his overseas travels give him a working knowledge of the German language.
 As a volunteer on the brigade assisting clean up after storm damage on the West Coast, he shows true kaitiakitanga (guardianship) of the environment.

 Brought up by a keen boating family in Motueka, what does a Boat Skipper do on his days off when he's been working on our boats for over 20 years in the Abel Tasman National Park?
 He takes his own boat into the National Park and beyond.

 From before he was born, Ben was boating in the Waikato.
 His family moved to Nelson when he was 4, with holidays spent on or around water.
 It was only natural for him gain his first Skipper’s qualification aged 19.
 Now with an Offshore Watchkeeper Certificate, he has worked on vessels from 6-37 metres around New Zealand, Australia and Papua New Guinea.
 After an ocean voyage from Tonga to Nelson, he’s happy to be home so he can indulge in more 4WD adventures and hunting in the mountains.